Traffic Control & Parking

 The Police Department responds to speeding vehicle concerns.

-Stop signs are placed at intersections to assign motorist right-of-way when certain warrants have been determined by a traffic study.
-These warrants, which are based on state guidelines to create uniformity in traffic control, include the number of vehicles traveling through the intersection, accident history of the intersection and sight distance determination.
+Stop signs are placed at intersections to assign motorists right-of-way when certain warrants have been determined by a traffic study.
+These warrants, which are based on state guidelines to create uniformity in traffic control, include the number of vehicles traveling through the intersection, accident history of the intersection, and sight distance determination.